 |

-Fringing the coastlines are mangrove forests and swaying seagrass meadows that serve as fish nurseries and feeding grounds for dugongs.
+Fringing the coastlines are mangrove forests and seagrass meadows that serve as fish nurseries and feeding grounds for dugongs.
 Nearby, endangered sea turtles haul themselves ashore on isolated island beaches to lay their eggs.

-The Coral Triangle’s astonishing biodiversity arises from the perfect combination of its geographical location, water conditions and the interconnected web of life that thrives here.
-That being said, much remains to be fully understood and documented by scientists.
+The Coral Triangle’s exceptional biodiversity arises from the perfect combination of its geographical location, water conditions and the interconnected web of life that thrives here.

-We’ll explain the challenges being faced by the region as a result of climate change and other human impacts.
-Additionally, we’ll touch on ways that you, as a diver, can help to preserve these waters for the benefit of both nature and humanity.
+In this article, we’ll highlight some of our favourite dive destinations in the Coral Triangle to help you plan your scuba vacations for years to come.
+We’ll also explain some of the conservation challenges and touch on ways that you, as a diver, can help to preserve these waters for the benefit of both nature and humanity.

-Best places to dive in the Coral Triangle: A pygmy seahorse camouflaged on a coral branch
+A pygmy seahorse camouflaged on a coral branch

-This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+This article may contain affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!

 Philippines